ICroijmans/WineImagery/README.md

 - You can find previous work on the language of wine and coffee experts, as well as an explanation of the Wine Knowledge Test here:
 Croijmans, I., & Majid, A. (2016).
 Not all flavor expertise is equal: The language of wine and coffee experts.
 PLoS One, 11(6), e0155845. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155845

-Should you have any other questions, please contact Ilja Croijmans, i.m.croijmans@uu.nl
+Should you have any other questions, please contact Ilja Croijmans, i.m.croijmans@uu.nl or tweet: @icroy https://twitter.com/icroy